Park City High School

 Park City High School is a public high school located at 1750 Kearns Boulevard in Park City, Utah, United States.
-It is one of eight public schools in the Park City School District and serves tenth, eleventh, and twelfth graders.
+It is one of eight public schools in the Park City School District and serves ninth, tenth, eleventh, and twelfth graders.

 The district's service area, and therefore the high school's attendance boundary, includes the portion of Park City in Summit County (almost all of Park City), the census designated places of Summit Park and Snyderville, the vast majority of the Silver Summit CDP, and a portion of the East Basin CDP.